 If your dog's nails are excessively long, trim them weekly until they are the proper length.
 Do NOT trim too much in an effort to shorten them more quickly.
 This can result in cutting into the nail bed, also called the quick.
 This is painful and causes bleeding.
 It can also make your dog fearful of having his nails trimmed in the future.
 If you accidentally cut too deep, use styptic powder or cornstarch to stop the bleeding.

-Clean His Teeth
+5. Clean Teeth

 An important part of grooming that many people forget is dental care.
 You should brush your dog's teeth regularly.
 If this seems like too much of a chore because your dog is uncooperative, consider that dental disease can lead to heart, kidney and liver problems.
 Keeping up with this yourself can save you hundreds of dollars a year.